johnfedoruk/bangular/aio/content/tutorial/toh-pt2.md

 That _selected hero_ coloring is the work of the `.selected` CSS class in the [styles you added earlier](#styles).
 You just have to apply the `.selected` class to the `<li>` when the user clicks it.

-The Angular [class binding](guide/template-syntax#class-binding) makes it easy to add and remove a CSS class conditionally.
+The Bangular [class binding](guide/template-syntax#class-binding) makes it easy to add and remove a CSS class conditionally.
 Just add `[class.some-css-class]="some-condition"` to the element you want to style.

 Add the following `[class.selected]` binding to  the `<li>` in the `HeroesComponent` template: